-All of this happens for a simple reason: we knew anonymity in a more simple form centuries ago - starting from the private property of the 17th century, right to privacy of 19th century and later on.
-The US right to privacy was also described as the right to be left alone - it's how we perceive anonymity today in the broad sense.
+All of this happens for a simple reason: we knew anonymity in a more simple form centuries ago — starting from the private property of the 17th century, the right to privacy of the 19th century, and later on.
+The US right to privacy was also described as the right to be left alone — it's how we perceive anonymity today in the broad sense.

 Law is not on your side

 Almost always, if we are talking about an ad hoc local law regarding anonymity (and later it will be clear why).
-A specific order can give a hint: there are our interests, interests of the social group we belong to and interests of the government.
+A specific order can give a hint: there are our interests, the interests of the social group we belong to, and the interests of the government.

 Right and Wrong

 What can't be controlled can be dangerous — that's precisely the case of anonymity.
 The message or action which has no author and has harmful intentions means that no one will be brought to justice.
 Defamation, discrimination, illegal trade, organization of terroristic attacks: when it happens online, whom to blame?
 The government has a choice 'in-between' where the obligation to identify yourself restricts freedom of speech, but the absence of surveillance leads to numerous cases of uncontrolled and unpredicted behaviour.

 The creation of a complex system that combines anonymous options and processes of identification is a complicated task.
 Complicated enough that today there is no country with a variety of anonymity options and a thorough attitude to privacy.
 Therefore, the amounts of data collected on each Internet user or citizen, in general, are tremendous and can be used without people's concern.

 To join the majority of online and offline communities, you need to identify yourself and agree to the terms of services.
 Otherwise, you will not be able to participate in the life of the community you've chosen — legislative limitations force an individual to make exchange personal information for certain benefits.